 All other rights recognised and referenced.

-Thanks to Helen Proszenyak for help with the early records.
+Helen Proszenyak (Australia) for help with the early Liston records.

 We are now looking at the Scottish branch with Tricia Barnett.